 You can take a stroll through snowy Central Park, marvel at the Christmas lights or ice skate around Rockefeller Center.
 No one will blame you if you live out some Home Alone 2 scenes either!

-Grand Canyon Railway Park is open year-round and their real-life railway gives you a unique way to see the sights of the Grand Canyon.
-The park itself is highly rated and contains many rich amenities and features and offers up something unique during winter.
-It’s hard to imagine that you could use visiting the Grand Canyon as a reprieve from crowds but it is exactly that in the winter in this part of Arizona.
+Grand Canyon Railway Park is open year-round, and their real-life railway gives you a unique way to see the sights of the Grand Canyon.
+The park itself is highly rated and contains many lavish amenities and features and offers up something unique during winter.
+It’s hard to imagine that you could use visiting the Grand Canyon as a reprieve from crowds, but it is precisely that in the winter in this part of Arizona.

 Mounthaven Resort is a little gem nestled right next to Mount Rainier National Park and is open for you and your winter adventures.
 The RV park itself has several great features such as full utility hookups, a camp store, and Wi-Fi while also giving you a great scenic view of the nearby Rainier area.

 Yosemite was our nation’s first National Park and should be on every RVer’s bucket list.
-But there is a problem: people, everywhere!
-It’s hard to enjoy Yosemite when throngs of people are packed together at every view during the peak summer season, so why not winter?
-Temperatures are cooler of course because it's California, but you are still afforded the best views the park offers and you also get a better connection with the park’s wildlife.
+But there is a problem: people everywhere!
+It’s hard to enjoy Yosemite when crowds of people are packed together at every view during the peak summer season, so why not winter?
+Temperatures are more relaxed, of course, because it's California, but you are still afforded the best views the park offers, and you also get a better connection with the park’s wildlife.

 Because many of the RV parks at the National Park itself lack hookups, your best bet is at the lovely confines of High Sierra RV & Mobile Park in nearby Oakhurst.
 Enjoy Yosemite in peace while being able to enjoy great amenities at High Sierra such as full utility hookups, laundry and showers, Wi-Fi, camp store, and more.